You really need customer data management in that next assignment….

 The Database Architect is responsible for designing and using the Corporate Information Factory database.
 Information will be entered into the organisation’ s database.

-The Database Architect as a user of customer data management also implement security measures so as to protect customers’ data.
+The Database Architect as a user of customer data management also implements security measures so as to protect customers’ data.
 He determines who can access Corporate Information Factory data and for what purpose at any given time.

 #1 Understanding of CIF architecture

-The Database Architect must have an in depth understanding of the Corporate Information Factory architecture.
+The Database Architect must have an in-depth understanding of the Corporate Information Factory architecture.
 He must know the basic components of Corporate Information Factory.

-This includes Operational data Store , Data mart and Data warehouse among others.
+This includes Operational data Store, Data mart and Data warehouse among others.

 The Database Architect as the main user of customer data management also has to ensure that one of them is designed based the role they are meant to play in the corporate information factory.